 - Metadata searching (by date, author, etc.)

-- Customizable views based on different team roles
+- Customizable views based on team role

-- Editors: Can revise existing documentation and templates
+- Editors: revise existing documentation

 Implementation without overwhelm